SirLynix/obs-kinect/README.md

 Since version 0.3 you can allow some "depth-lag", which means the plugin is allowed to fetch a previous depth value (up to X frames in the past) if current depth isn't available.

-## Why do closes object disappears before reaching the min distance?
+## Why do close objects disappear before reaching the min distance?

 Kinect cannot read depth below 40cm (v1) / 50cm (v2) / 25|50cm (v3) in front of it and invalid depth are discarded.
 Try moving your Kinect further away from the object/person you want to film.